gera2ld/restful-fetch/README.md

 const restful = Restful(options);
 ```

+**Notes**

+> A Restful instance should be a singleton and used all over the project.
+> The options will be handled and can be reached and modified by `restful.options`.

 ### Model

 A `Model` instance is an object derived from a `Restful` instance or another model.